LydiaFrance/LydiaFrance/_projects/morphing-wings/page2.md

     </div>
 </div>

-Each shape change mode is mathematically simple for comparison across behaviours, individuals, and even species.
+Each shape change mode is not a realistic way the bird moves.
+It is just a building block, they are combined together to make realistic motion.
+Each is mathematically simple for comparison across behaviours, individuals, and even species.

-These are the first two, we have found **nine morphing shape modes** which together account for over 99.9% of morphing flight in the hawks.
+These are the first two, we have found **nine morphing shape modes** which combined together account for over 99.9% of morphing flight in the hawks.

 ## Why This Matters

-- **Birds aren't randomly flapping** - they're following predictable patterns
+- **Morphing is made from predictable patterns** - the same shape changes come up again and again
 - **Complex flight can be understood** through simple mathematical principles
 - **We can potentially replicate** these patterns in artificial flight systems
 - **Nature has already solved** the optimisation problem we're struggling with in aviation